-Only a 45 minute drive away, South Shields is a great place to visit with something for everyone.
+Only a 45 minute drive away is South Shields, a great place to visit with something for everyone.

-There is no comfort stop en route to or from South Shields and after leaving Aycliffe, you will be taken straight to the Little Haven Hotel right on the sea front for lunch (provided at no cost to you).
+There is no comfort stop en route to, or from South Shields and after leaving Aycliffe, you will be taken straight to the Little Haven Hotel right on the sea front for lunch:

-Just a five minutes walk from South Shields seafront is Arbeia Roman Fort, the most extensively excavated Roman military supply base in the Empire.
+Just a five minutes walk from South Shields seafront (albeit uphill!) is Arbeia Roman Fort, the most extensively excavated Roman military supply base in the Empire.

 Built in AD160, this UNESCO World Heritage Site stood guard at the mouth of the River Tyne and once controlled the main port of entry to the Roman Empire in Britain.
 It holds one of the finest collections of Roman finds along Hadrian’s Wall and nearly all were discovered in and around the Fort from excavations that have taken place over the years.